parsokev/graph_repo/README.md

 if any issues are encountered.

-## Executing the Built CMake Project According to Pre-Built Configurations
+## Executing the CMake Project Configurations using the Command Line Interface

 After the appropriate shell script has finished running, the main program can be executed in the **Debug** Configuration (Provides additional information reporting not visible in **Release**)